wavefrontHQ/docs/pages/doc/logging_overview.md

 ### Drill into Logs from Traces

 You can drill into logs from the application status page and the traces browser.
-To see logs for an application and service on the Log Browser, you need to tag the data with the application and service tags on your log shipper.
+To see logs for an application and service on the Logs Browser, you need to tag the data with the application and service tags on your log shipper.
 See the [Logs FAQs](logging_faq.html).

 {% include note.html content="Even if logging is enabled for your environment, the drill-down from traces to logs might have to be enabled separately.
 Contact [technical support](wavefront_support_feedback.html#support)." %}